tauseefahmad/50-2024-Research-Software-Engineer/Heuristic Method/Readme.md

 # Project
 The specific goal is to identify papers that implement deep learning neural network-based solutions in the fields of virology and epidemiology.
-As the LLM require many hours of computation, so after trying LLM based approached, i implemented the heuristic based approch.
+As the LLM require many hours of computation, so after trying LLM based approach, i implemented the heuristic based approch.
 Two heuristic based approches were used to classify the papers.
 One uses Bert and the second one uses Deberta.

 ## Brief Explanation of Steps
 ### Filtering: